 Automate the Boring Stuff

 Of course, the amount and type of software you’ll use will depend on the size of your company as well as the industry you’re a part of.
-That being said, even the most basic business software can take care of many time-consuming tasks, thus leaving you and your top-level management free to work on other, more important tasks.
+That being said, even the most basic business software can take care of many time-consuming tasks, thus leaving you and your top-level business management free to work on other, more important tasks.

 Set Attainable Goals

 Every company in existence would like to quadruple its sales in a month.
-Yet, for a vast majority of businesses out there, such levels of growth simply aren’t probable.
+Yet, for a vast majority of businesses out there, such levels of growth simply aren’t achievable.
 Insisting on borderline impossible goals is a great way of running your team’s morale into the ground before they could even do anything.

 Instead, set attainable goals for each of your departments and let the heads of said departments or team leads take the initiative.
 Giving your employees, especially your junior leadership people goals that they can reach will push them to accomplish their objectives.